 There’s a very good reason Rhode Island’s official nickname involves water!
 The Ocean State is the place to visit if you love all things water related.
 We have beautiful beaches, a captivating coastline and legendary lakes!
 The lakes in Rhode Island are unlike any other.

 Whether it’s kayaking, canoeing, paddle boarding or swimming, there’s a bunch of activities for everyone to love.
-Below are ten lakes worth adding to your travel itinerary when you make a trip to the smallest state in the USA!
+Below are 16 Rhode Island lakes worth adding to your travel itinerary when you make a trip to the smallest state in the USA!

 Edgewood Lake – Providence County